 LOCATION: Edmonton Meals on Wheels Production Centre and various venues throughout the city

 TIME COMMITMENT: 6 – 50 hours

 Each year we mobilize community volunteers to deliver turkey dinners on Christmas Day in the Edmonton area.
 During the winter holidays, volunteers at local corporations and businesses lead gift drives and donate socks, slippers and personal care items for holiday gift bags.
 Volunteers assemble and organize the gift bags for delivery.
 Seasonal.

 During holidays and throughout the year, we invite schools to make cards and small crafts to send along with meals for our clients.

 Edmonton Meals on Wheels accepts members of the community that need to complete alternative measure hours.

 WHAT HAPPENS THEN?
 Once you are accepted at Edmonton Meals on Wheels, a letter is issued to Alberta Justice or your lawyer that you have been accepted to complete your hours.
 This letter will not be sent before meeting you and accepting your application.
-Once your hours are complete, the Operations/HR manager will send a second letter stating that your hours are complete.
+Once your hours are complete, the Client Service Manager will send a second letter stating that your hours are complete.
 It is your responsibility to bring the contact information to the interview.

 Please note: Submission of volunteer applications for any position does not automatically guarantee a placement